lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 We like to place images here from time to time of recent work, so that there is always something new and hopefully interesting for the visitor to this site to look at.

-New images will be posted here soon, meanwhile, immediately below are a baroque guitar and a vihuela completed in September 2010:
+New images will be posted here soon, meanwhile, immediately below are a two special projects, a baroque guitar and a vihuela:

 (Photography by Tim Platt, imaging by Richard Harris)